Dennis2300/temp-convert/README.md

-# Temperature Converte written in C
+# Temperature Converter written in C

 This is a simple C program that converts temperatures between Celsius and Fahrenheit.
 The program features a text-based interface and is structured with separate files for the main logic and conversion functions.